 That, I believe, is why his subconscious came to his emotional rescue and created an imaginary kook against whom he could make effective arguments.
 Debating the kook would satisfy his strong desire to stand up for his beliefs, while freeing him from having to engage with the points his friends were actually making.

 I don’t think he was aware of this.
-My guess is that if he’d been pressed harder, he would have claimed that “Both parties are exactly the same” was the unavoidable conclusion (or underlying assumption, or something) of what his friends were saying.
+My guess is that if he’d been pressed harder, he would have claimed that “Both parties are exactly the same” was the unavoidable conclusion of what his friends were saying.
 The subconscious is a powerful thing.

 Going back to my post from two years ago, I’m thinking my Facebook friend might have been having the same sort of problem.
 She might very well have agreed with the point I was actually making—that consumers must continuously be on guard because pharmaceutical giants have so much influence over federal drug regulators.
 She desperately wanted vaccinations to be safe, but couldn’t argue with my point about lax regulation.
 So her subconscious conjured up an anti-vaccination kook, and she argued with that phantom instead of responding to me.